facebookresearch/hydra/website/versioned_docs/version-1.3/tutorials/basic/running_your_app/3_working_directory.md

 the [customizing the working directory](/configure_hydra/workdir.md) pattern.

-### Enable/disable changing current working dir to job's output dir
+### Automatically change current working dir to job's output dir

 By setting `hydra.job.chdir=True`, you can configure Hydra's `@hydra.main` decorator to change python's working directory by calling